theobald-software/kb.theobald-software.github.io/content/_xtract-universal/xu-ssrs-parameterizing-in-vs.md

 In Visual Studio's Report Server Projects the runtime parameters of Xtract Universal allow only one parameter input for each runtime parameter.
 To pass multiple parameters you can use a computed query parameter.

-The following example uses the [WHERE clause](https://help.theobald-software.com/en/xtract-universal/table/where-clause) of a table extraction to show how to pass multiple filter parameters using a single computed query parameter.
+The depicted example uses the [WHERE clause](https://help.theobald-software.com/en/xtract-universal/table/where-clause) of a table extraction to show how to pass multiple filter parameters using a single computed query parameter.

 ### Prerequisites